Keeping Up-to-Date with Mathematics as a Teacher

 There are now some great ‘maths magazine’ style websites which are written in an accessible way.

-- The MathsCareers website – This contains many articles which discuss how mathematics is used in the real world.
+- MathsCareers contains many articles which discuss how mathematics is used in the real world.

-- The IMA website – Many of the articles from Mathematics Today are now found here.
+- The IMA website– Many of the articles from Mathematics Today can be found online.
 There are also the Mathematics Matters Case studies, which were written to highlight cutting edge uses of mathematics which are making a big impact.

 - Plus Magazine – A long standing online mathematics magazine suitable for Sixth Formers and beyond.
 Run by the Millennium Mathematics Project at the University of Cambridge.